Vyral/sandy-eagon-blog/_posts/2019-04-23-ready-set-shred.md

 {% include youtube.html %}

 We are in the spring competition and guess what?
 We are winning.
-Whether we are working for our sellers or our buyers, we have actually won for both in the last couple of months and we are loving it.&nbsp;
+Whether we are working for our sellers or our buyers, we have actually won for both in the last couple of months and we are loving it.

 **Every time we enter this new competition, we are learning more and more about how to serve our clients and that’s what I love.** In the last couple months our buyers have competed every time: against one, two, and even eight other buyers.